Contents of this page…

-Spokes publishes maps for
+Spokes publishes cycle maps (also good for walking) for..

 - East Lothian (3rd edition, 2014) – £5.95

 - Midlothian (4th edition, 2015) – £5.95.
-April 2015 – just out!
+Note: see Corrections below

-- West Lothian & Livingston (3rd edition, 2012) – £5.95
+- West Lothian & Livingston (3rd edition, 2012) Includes detailed Livingston map on reverse – £5.95

 - Glasgow Online (2014, published jointly with Go Bike, Strathclyde Cycle Campaign & Glasgow Bike Station) Geospatial cycle map for smartphones Apple and Android.
 Free download until the printed map is available for sale.
 Copy & paste links below into your phone browser.
 Comments to imaxwellATgn.apc.org